linagora/openpaas-esn/doc/REST_documentstore.md

 ## Operations

-### Check connection
+### PUT /api/document-store/connection/:hostname/:port/:dbname

 Check if a connection can be established with the document store.

 **Request**

-- PUT /api/document-store/connection/:hostname/:port/:dbname
 - Content Type: application/json
+- Payload:

     {
       "username": "admin",